Eduardo Zaldivar, Director

 Providing more college and career opportunities, the office of Career Readiness will work diligently to prepare students for life after high school.
 We have received more information than we have ever had about the direction of the district from students, families and other stakeholders through the LCAP survey, Perkins Advisory, business partnerships, research, and informal conversations.
 As part of it, we know that our students need the combination of a strong academic background and career-related skills.
-This need is the focus of my work this year.

 We have created an acronym, TCELL, as a guide for college and career readiness.
-Technology skills (T) include skillsets that transcend industry, such as word processing or the use of presentation software and other industry-specific skills.
+Technology skills (T) include skill sets that transcend industry, such as word processing or the use of presentation software and other industry-specific skills.
 The district’s career and technical education (CTE) teachers will continue to be instrumental in renovating existing courses and maintaining strengths of the curriculum to ensure that students have technology skills upon graduation.